NYFAGStorm/GameDesignStudioSum25/README.md

 Start again with step 1 if you've come back to work after a length of time, to ensure you're not missing other people's work.

 You Got This!

+# NOTE for next semester: make public if ppl have problem cloning repo